plume-lib/merging/README.md

 `git-mergetool-on-all.sh` runs a re-merge tool.

 A re-merge tool is only necessary for mergers that may re-introduce lines that were removed in a clean merge.
-(The [Java imports](README-java-imports.md) merger is an example.)
-Most mergers only resolve conflict markers in the file, and using them as as merge tool is adequate.
+The [Java imports](README-java-imports.md) merger is the only example currently.
+For most mergers (other than the Java imports merger), using them as a merge tool is adequate.

 You may wish to use a mergers in this repository as a merge tool or a re-merge tool, rather than as a merge driver.
 The reason is that `git